 Take catcalling, for example.
 By making off-hand remarks to women that we don't know, men are creating an atmosphere of intimidation and indifference toward the harassment of women.
 The feeling women get from such common harassment was satirically demonstrated in a recent Daily Show skit:

 Another issue is men's general objectification of women as primarily sexual beings.
 How many of you have been around friends (especially in male-dominated contexts, like sports teams or fraternities) who talk about women like sex-bots?
-Have you participated in or been present for conversation about calculating the number of times a man has had sex with a particular woman or the number of women that a man has been with?
+Have you participated in or been present for conversation about calculating the number of times a man has had sex with a particular woman, or the number of women that a man has been with, or valuing women as a factor of their physical attributes?

 And then there is the question of men's culture of violence.
 Toughness is often interpreted among us as a desirable male quality.
 Indeed, some women look for toughness in men.
-But we must separate our desire for physical and mental fortitude with the concept of violence.
-Violence is a tool used to subjugate someone or coerce them to acquiesce to demands.
-There are rare, rare circumstances under which violence is imperative and just.
+But we must separate our desire for physical and mental fortitude--which can be developed by women or men--with the concept of violence.
+Violence is a tool used to subjugate someone or coerce them to acquiesce to authority or specific demands.
+There are rare, rare circumstances in life under which violence is imperative and just.
 Violence is usually abused and overused by men as a method to get what we want.
-If a man uses violence regularly and unjustly, he may exude toughness, but he is also untrustworthy, disrespectful,and inconsiderate.
+If a man uses violence regularly and unjustly, he may exude "toughness", but he also showing himself to be unscrupulous, disrespectful, and callous.
+The problem is that men do not emphasize the latter.

 Brothers, to stop the epidemic of violence and harassment against women, we absolutely must teach one another and our sons that women are so much more than sexy, and violence is a tool of defense that should never be used to coerce others except under the most desperate of circumstances (such as when the absence of violence may lead to violence against many innocent people).